-Handicap International has been working in China for more than 16 years, in particular in poor and rural areas.
-The organisation works with both civil society and the government to promote the inclusion of the most vulnerable groups in society and people with disabilities.
-Handicap International also seeks to support their transition into the education system and workplace.
-The organisation runs rehabilitation programmes, in particular for victims of natural disasters.
+HI has been working in China for more than 20 years, in particular in poor and rural areas.
+The organisation promotes the inclusion of the most vulnerable groups in society.

 According to the latest national disability survey, the mean annual income of people with disabilities in China is more than 50% below the national average.
-Only a third of people with disabilities requiring functional rehabilitation services have access to this care, and only a fifth of people who need mobility aids (such as prostheses, orthoses and wheelchairs) have access to them.
+Only a third of people with disabilities requiring functional rehabilitation services have access to this care, and only a fifth of people who need mobility aids – prostheses, wheelchair, braces, etc. – have access to them.
 Schools and workplaces are also difficult to access for people with disabilities.

-Though the country has modernised, its rapid development has been has been accompanied by the emergence of new disparities.
+Though the country has modernised, its rapid development has been accompanied by the emergence of new disparities.
 One of the most worrying consequences is the growing inequality between the poor regions in China’s interior and the rich provinces to the east and south.
 Many people also live in poverty in the west of the country.
-People with disabilities in these regions are particularly vulnerable.
+People with disabilities in these regions are highly vulnerable.

 Furthermore, China is prone to natural disasters and its provinces are frequently affected by major earthquakes and widespread flooding.